 These ACOs are made up of health care providers plus hospitals and doctors who treat patients that have Medicare.
 The goal, therefore, is to make sure each patient gets tremendous personal care in a highly efficient way, lessening the number of medical errors that can be part of a system.

-• Significant performance bonuses for participants.
-Successful ones can produce group performance payouts in the hundreds of millions, with the important caveat that those who get enough savings to qualify for extra payments don’t often happen in the first year.
+Successful ACOs can produce group performance payouts in the tune of hundreds of millions, however this comes with an with an important caveat: that those who get enough savings to qualify for extra payments don’t often happen in the first year.
 It can sometimes take up to five years before the bonuses become realized.
-A lot of it depends on the population serviced and what care was needed by patients, so geographic location is a big factor.
+A lot of these benefits depend on the population serviced and what care was needed by patients, so geographic location is a big factor.
 An ACO in Palm Beach, Florida, earned more than $28 million in performance payments among its 275 providers and 175 specialists.

-At Med USA, we have decades of experience in the medical field so you can focus on what’s important: Giving the best possible medical care to your patients.
-Visit us today at https://medusarcm.com and let’s talk about how we can work together on a multitude of medical needs that can lessen the workload of any physician’s office and help you focus on the patients that require your help.
+Med USA, we have decades of experience in the medical field so you can focus on what’s important: Giving the best possible medical care to your patients.
+Talk to a practice management expert today and find out how we can work together on a multitude of medical needs that can lessen the workload of any physician’s office and help you focus on the patients that require your help.